Candles of Hope

 ThriveRX wins A.S.P.E.N.
 Clinical Nutrition Team of Distinction Award

 AGMD encourages you to learn more about our corporate and organization partners and the services they provide.

 Learn more about the Coordination of Rare Diseases at Sanford registry and enroll in their program to participate in clinical trials and other research opportunities.
 CoRDS Registry

 AGMD Patient, Gastroparesis, Chronic Intestinal Pseudo-Obstruction Community Groups

 AGMD now holds Patient, Gastroparesis, and Chronic Intestinal Pseudo-Obstruction Telephone/Internet Support Group meetings each month.
 The PATIENT group is for all patients suffering from any type of digestive motility disease/disorder.
 We also hold special programs specifically designed for GASTROPARESIS as well as CHRONIC INTESTINAL PSEUDO-OBSTRUCTION for patients and their loved ones.
 It is a great way to learn, gain support, share questions and concerns and talk about personal experiences living with digestive motility diseases/disorders.

 AGMD will be introducing other groups designed for specific types of digestive motility diseases/disorders.
 Next month we will be offering one for fecal incontinence.

 AGMD "Let's Talk" Series

-We encourage you to participate in our discussions and share your input on life with digestive motility diseases/disorders.
+We encourage you to participate in our open discussions and share your input on life with digestive motility diseases/disorders.

 We hope you will join us!